Y

 on lp Together 1001 Preflyte (1969)

 This may have been a demo but I couldn't resist includng it.
-A different 1964 Byrds recording was issued on the CD In The Beginning (1988, Rhino 70244).
+A different 1964 Byrds recording was issued on their CD In The Beginning (1988, Rhino 70244).

 art